cloudfoundry/docs-dev-guide/deploy-apps/prepare-to-deploy.html.md

 ## <a id="app-design"></a>Application Design for the Cloud ##

-Applications written using the runtimes and frameworks supported by Cloud Foundry often run unmodified on Cloud Foundry, if the application design follows a few simple guidelines.
+Applications written in supported application frameworks often run unmodified on Cloud Foundry, if the application design follows a few simple guidelines.
 Following these guidelines makes an application cloud-friendly, and facilitates deployment to Cloud Foundry and other cloud platforms.

 ### <a id="filesystem"></a>Avoid Writing to the Local File System ###